CMS announces Medicare appeals without administrative law judge hearings

 This pilot might only be one potential route to easing the backlog at the ALJ level, according to Kimberly Brandt, MA, JD, chief oversight counsel on the minority staff of the Senate Finance Committee.
-Speaking at the American Health Lawyers Association's annual meeting in New York on Tuesday, Brandt said CMS will announce a number of methods to fix the backlog, the Bureau of National Affairs reported.
+Speaking at the American Health Lawyers Association's annual meeting in New York on Tuesday, Brandt said CMS will announce a number of methods to fix the backlog, Bloomberg BNA** reported.

 Brandt also said provider protests of the RAC program might now have tipped legislators' sentiments against it, according to BNA.

 A Government Accountability Office report on RACs and similar contractors is expected in mid-July.
 A government report released in April named RACs the “most improved” healthcare auditors for 2013, in terms of recovering overpayments made to providers.

 *Editor's Note: A previous version of this article stated that the announcement came from the Centers for Medicare & Medicaid Services.
 It has been updated to reflect information provided by the Department of Health and Human Services, including about the the role ALJs will play in this process.

 **Editor's Note: A previous version of this article referred to this news source as the Bureau of National Affairs.
 It has not gone by this name since 2011.